jmc5105/gas-tank-monitoring/README.md

-Certainly!
-Here's the entire `README.md` file for the Propane Tank Level Lovelace Card, including the image links:

----

 # Propane Tank Level Lovelace Card

 This custom Lovelace card for Home Assistant allows you to visually monitor the level of your propane tank using different images based on the current level.